Denim World Tour Episode #4: Far East and South-East Asia The - Denim - Denim Première Vision

 The story of denim in China is also recent.
 Denim fabrics were first imported from the United States and other countries in the early 20th century.
 Given their durable nature they were mainly used for workwear before being adopted by Chinese youth in the 1950s and 1960s as a symbol of rebellion.
 During the Cultural Revolution (1966-1976), however, denim and other Western clothing styles were banned.

 Today, denim has regained popularity in China with local consumers buying vast quantities of jeans and other denim clothing.
-Among the most important players from the region we can mention Advance Denim, Prosperity Denim, Foison, and Black Peony.

 Following the Rana Plaza disaster in 2013 when more than a thousand textile and garment industry workers lost their lives, a number of initiatives were set up to ensure that such a tragedy does not happen again.
 From 2013 to 2018, an association of American brands created the Alliance for Bangladesh Workers Safety.
-Their goal was to audit factories, identify labor safety failures and find solutions.
+Their goal was to audit factories, identify labour safety failures and find solutions.

 Sources: